This post may contain affiliate links. Read our disclosure page for full details.

 In researching for my European packing list, I looked into the idea of a capsule wardrobe, comprised of well-loved pieces that would go with just about everything.
 I set out to do something sort of like that.
 I noted that neutral colors were the way to go, with lots of high-quality basics that could supply plenty of versatility.

 The Perfect Suitcase for Traveling to Europe

 The right packing list starts with the right suitcase.
-For my birthday this year, I looked long and hard at all the options.
-I ended up going with a sleek, affordable Samsonite.
+I looked long and hard at all the options and ended up going with a sleek, affordable Samsonite.
 3 years later, I am still obsessed with this suitcase and it is hanging in there just fine!

 My awesome suitcase: Samsonite Luggage Winfield 2 Fashion HS Spinner 28, Charcoal, One Size